VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 - Use triggers to inform clients about ticket creation, status changes.
 - Agent communication with clients by email (using built in web or regular mail client).

-For current email set up documentation see [e-mail](https://zammad-admin-documentation.readthedocs.io/en/latest/channels-email.html).

 It is important to note that after deployment, by default, email profiles are not created.
 Client has to set up email for VIAcode Incident Management System for Azure manually.

 In general, VIAcode Incident Management System for Azure best practice is to create new dedicated empty mail account in company mail system.
 VIAcode Incident Management System for Azure usually can auto-detect settings, so nothing apart email and password is required.

-For Office 365, use host: outlook.office365.com port 587.

-Protocols used in email communication by VIAcode Incident Management System for Azure are IMAPS and SMTPS.

-### Notes

 - Google blocks access to the email from non-google devices by default, so you have to adjust security settings.
 - Do not add your work email, VIAcode Incident Management System for Azure will register all emails there and send notification response to each.
 - Do not use shared mailbox in Office 365, VIAcode Incident Management System for Azure can not log into it.
-- Do not use mailbox that forward mails, VIAcode Incident Management System for Azure will unable to read his own test email.
+- Do not use mailbox that forwards mails, VIAcode Incident Management System for Azure will be unable to read its own test email.

+For current email set up documentation see [e-mail](https://zammad-admin-documentation.readthedocs.io/en/latest/channels-email.html).

 ## Technical details